MentalF1ow/Applications-of-Machine-Learning/README.md

+cd the root of the directory

+Install the relevant packages required for the program to run

+Run python bbc_news_classification.py in root of the directory

 Consists of 2225 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.
 Natural Classes: 5 (business, entertainment, politics, sport, tech)